 - There are around 970 social housing dwellings owned by LAHC in the Albury LGA.
-Of these: - About 60% are 3 to 4 bedroom cottages most of which were built in the 1960s and 1970s. - About 70% accommodate 1 or 2 person households, indicating many under occupied homes. - The median age of tenants is 49, almost 10 years higher than the average for Regional NSW. - As of June 2022, there were 504 applicants on the social housing waitlist for Albury. - More than 300 of households on the waitlist are single people or couples applying for either 1 or 2 bedroom homes.
+Of these: - About 60% are 3 to 4 bedroom cottages built in the 1960s and 1970s - About 70% accommodate 1 or 2 person households, indicating many underoccupied homes. - The median age of tenants is close to 50 years of age, 10 years higher than the average for Regional NSW - As of June 2022, there were 349 households on the social housing waitlist in Albury. - More than 300 of households on the waitlist are single people or couples applying for either 1 or 2 bedroom homes